 anti-racist programs and policies.
 The committee meets

-weekly, and members serve a minimum one-year period.
+every other week, and members serve a minimum one-year

 In the summer of 2020, the Black Lives Matter movement

 compelled us to address DE&I issues with greater urgency.